 Detailed results available in tabular format compare Saint Leo results over three years

 ST. LEO, FL – New nonpartisan survey work by the Saint Leo University Polling Institute (http://polls.saintleo.edu) shows that three-quarters of the adult population nationally consider themselves very or somewhat concerned about global climate change.
-The first year the survey was conducted, in 2015, the combined concern level was nearly as high, at 73 percent, and then nudged up in 2016 to up to 75 percent.
+The first year the survey was conducted, in 2015, the combined concern level was nearly as high, at 73 percent, and then nudged up in 2016 to 75 percent.
 It persists there this year.

 The 2017 results show that when asked, “How concerned are you about global climate change?”
 43.5 percent of adults were very concerned and 31.6 somewhat concerned, totaling 75.1 percent.
 The survey was conducted online among 1,073 respondents nationally between March 3 and March 11, 2017.
 The margin of error is plus or minus 3 percentage points in either direction.
 This is the same methodology used each year.